-These group of researchers collected information from several scientific articles and made a systematic review.
+This group of researchers collected information from several scientific studies and made a systematic review.
 This review was published in The Journal of Strength and Conditioning Research.

 And these were the main conclusions:

-- Lumbar Multifidus electromyographic activity is greatest during Core free weight exercises compared with other physical fitness exercises (like swiss ball and similar equipment, traditional core training, etc.).
+- Lumbar Multifidus’ electromyographic activity is greater during Core free weight exercises compared with other physical fitness exercises (like a swiss ball and similar equipment, traditional core training, etc.).

-And in addition to these greater Core muscle activity with free weight exercises, you have also several advantages that you can’t achieve with isolated planks or bridges!
+And in addition to this greater Core muscle activity with free weight exercises, you have also several advantages that you can’t achieve with isolated planks or bridges!
 Let’s see:

 - Free Weight Multi-Joint exercises have multiple health and fitness benefits